MattBenyon/DataAnalysisPortfolio/README.md

+# NOTE

+Dear reader, this page is outdated and mainly composes of work from outside my studies.
+Since I have been compelting a masters degree in data science, I have had little time to update this page with some of my newer/better work.
+Feel free to look, but if you would like to see more evidence of proficiency, please do get in touch: mattbenyon@hotmail.com

 # [Matt Benyon](https://github.com/MattBenyon?tab=repositories)

 This page is a summary of some projects that I have undertaken to demonstrate by ability as a data analyst and data scientist.
 I hope you take the time to read through the summaries/write-ups and/or view my code avaialable in the GitHub repository.